eclipse-kura/kura/docs/references/mqtt-namespace.md

 * Request Topic
     * $EDC/account_name/client_id/INVENTORY-V1/EXEC/images/_delete
 * Request Payload
-    * A JSON object that identifies the target container must be specified in the payload body.
+    * A JSON object that identifies the target image must be specified in the payload body.
 This payload will be described in the following section
 * Response Payload
     * Nothing application-specific

 #### JSON identifier/payload for container image delete requests

-The requests for starting and deleting a container image require the application to include a JSON object in the request payload for selecting the target container requires both name and version fields to be populated.
+The requests for deleting a container image require the application to include a JSON object in the request payload for selecting the target.
+The JSON requires both name and version fields to be populated.

 Examples: